How good are you at spotting something phishy going on?

 Put simply Phishing is the cyber equivalent of spending a leisurely afternoon trying to catch your dinner.
 Only, it’s done by deceitful IT geeks trying to lure you in with a well-crafted email to catch your confidential details instead.

 Since 2003, Phishing’s become an increasingly serious threat to individuals and businesses.
 And that’s because the ‘phisher-men’ (and women) are getting seriously good at the art of deception.
-Tempting you to click on, what you think is, a genuine email and encouraging you to update your confidential details, so they can steal – or encrypt - your information.
+Tempting you to click on, what you think is, a genuine email and encourage you to update your confidential details, so they can steal – or encrypt - your information.

 In the past, you could spot a phishing email a mile away.
 Badly composed sentences, spelling errors and the promise to be reimbursed upwards of $10,000 by a prince stranded at the international space station were big giveaways.
 But today, a phishing email can be difficult to spot, even for the technically proficient.

-Take this 30 second Phishing quiz for example.
+Take this 30-second Phishing quiz for example.
 Can you spot what’s real and what’s fake?
 Fill out the form and give it a go.
 Oh, and drop your score into the comments, I'd be interested to hear how you go.

 How to spot a phishing email